The Constitutional Centre of Western Australia

 What we do

-Housed in the beautifully restored old Hale School heritage building near Parliament House, our facilities include exhibition and seminar spaces, a theatrette, a parliamentary-style debating camber, and permanent displays on the Constitution, aspects of citizenship and history relating to governance.
+Housed in the beautifully restored old Hale School heritage building near Parliament House, our facilities include exhibition and seminar spaces, a parliamentary-style debating chamber, and permanent displays on the Constitution, aspects of citizenship and history relating to governance.

 More information about the work of the Department of the Premier and Cabinet can be found here.

 School education programs - in person and online

 The Centre provides a wide range of engaging and informative education programs in a variety of formats which can be delivered to students in Year 4 to Year 9 during an excursion to the site

 A series of online learning programs based on our face-to-face programs is now available.
 These programs are designed for students in Year 1 to Year 9, but can be adapted for other year groups and are also available for anyone keen to learn more about State, Federal and Local Government.